13pixlar/sticky-list/README.md

 Sticky List uses the fast and lightweight <a href="http://www.listjs.com/">list.js</a> to allow for sorting the list and searching the entries.
 Searching entries is fast and results are updated immediately.

+#### Conditional confirmations and notifications

+Gravity Forms Sticky List adds conditional confirmations and notifications so that different confirmations messages can be shown depending on if a new entry was submitted or if an existiong entry was updated, and diffrent email notifications can be sent if an entry was added, updated or deleted.

+#### Styling the list

+Sticky List ships with a minimal stylesheet that is easy to override.
+The table has the class of `.sticky-list` attached to it which can be used to override the default styles.
+The stylesheet is located in `sticky-list/css/sticky-list_styles.css` in the plugins main directory.

 #### Usage

 1. Upload and activate the plugin